ktangsali/physicsnemo-sym/docs/user_guide/foundational/linear_elasticity.rst

 .. math:: \mu = \frac{E}{2(1+\nu)}.

-Here, :math:`E`, :math:`v` are, respectively, the Young’s modulus and Poisson’s ratio.
+Here, :math:`E`, :math:`v` are, respectively, the Young’s physicsnemo and Poisson’s ratio.

 Linear elasticity equations in the mixed form